FAQ

 Use it ONLY on plants!

-Our green bins with garden soil are only for local delivery with Brandon area.
+Our green bins with garden soil are only for local delivery within Brandon area.
 Unfortunately, due to the weight (240 L), it would be extremely expensive to ship.

 Shopping Cart